How to Spot Fake Shoe Websites: 8 Red Flags Every Shopper Should Know

 If the photos of the products a site is selling are not uniform, it’s a big, flashing red sign that they were just taken from other websites.

 Legitimate websites use their own images taken by their own photographers.
-Fake websites, on the other hand, just take images off the internet.
+Fake websites, on the other hand, take pictures from the internet.

 Below are two examples of images that were obviously lifted from other websites.
 We’ve been shoppers at Bergdorf Goodman for a long time, so we know that the shoe images on the left are theirs.